Image component

 Rendering

 A front-end consumes processedHtml together with the typed images data, correlating each data-image-ref tag with its ref to render images its own way (for example a responsive <picture> or a design-system component).
-Enonic’s front-end toolkits handle this mapping for you — see the front-end toolkits and the React SPA tutorial for worked examples.
+Enonic’s front-end toolkits handle this mapping for you — see Front-end integration and the React SPA tutorial for worked examples.

 Contents